 - Promote the arts and sciences of technical communication in the San Francisco Bay Area

 - Promote career development in the technical communication profession for our members, other colleagues, and students of technical communication

 - Promote respect, increased public awareness, and appreciation of the technical communication profession

-For more informtaion, directions to the meeting location, and to register visit www.stc-sf.org.
+For directions and to register for the meeting, go to www.stc-sf.org.

 |No files uploaded yet|